 As mentioned previously, Facebook advertising allows your ads to be very targeted.
 You can be very specific for any of the following criteria:

-Let’s imagine if you just cut your hand and you need to go to an urgent care center.
+Let’s imagine you just cut your hand and you need to go to an urgent care center.
 Would you really look for an urgent care center by scrolling down your Facebook wall?
 No. What would you do?
-We all know the answer – you would search for one on Google.
-For this reason, for urgent care doctors we do not recommend Facebook advertising, but instead recommend SEO for doctors or Google Adwords for Doctors.
+We all know the answer — you would search for one on Google.
+For this reason, we only recommend Facebook ads for chronic conditions.
+Whereas, for acute (urgent) conditions, we recommend SEO for doctors or Google Adwords for Doctors.

-By contrast, let’s imagine you need a hip replacement.
-It has been bothering you for months – or even years – but you have been putting it off.
+By contrast, let’s imagine you have a chronic condition like an arthritic hip.
+It has been bothering you for months — or even years — but you have been putting it off.
 This form of non-urgent medical treatment lends itself well to Facebook advertising.
 You may see a Facebook ad about an improved method of hip replacement, or simply a way to cure your hip pain, so this may prompt you to click and find out more.
-So for specialties like orthopedics, pain management, plastic surgery, and other specialties which treat ‘non-urgent’ conditions, Facebook advertising for doctors can be a good option.
+So for specialties like orthopedics, pain management, plastic surgery, and other specialties which treat chronic (non-urgent) conditions, Facebook advertising for doctors can be a good option.

 The pricing varies depending on the budget you set and the size of your audience.
-If you like, you can spend as little as $100 / month.
+If you like, you can spend as little as $100 per month.
 Alternatively, you can spend thousands of dollars.
-It’s literally up to you and how aggressive you want your campaign to be.
-Our recommendation is to be specific with your target audience, so as to not waste money on demographics which are unlikely to become your patients.
+It’s literally up to you how aggressive you want your campaign to be.
+Our recommendation is to be specific with your target audience, so as to not waste money on demographics that are unlikely to become your patients.

 Want more patients?
 Get your FREE e-book guide and find out how to get your medical practice TOP of Google and grow your practice.